 Education and Public Outreach

 WRMI has been continually committed to developing educational programs.
-In collaboration with the School of Continuing Education, WRMI developed the Waste Management Graduate Certificate Program, an 18-credit graduate-level course of study designed to prepare students for careers in waste management.
+In collaboration with the School of Continuing Education, WRMI developed the Environmental Management Graduate Certificate Program, an 18-credit graduate-level course of study designed to prepare students for careers in waste management.
 The first class of graduates received their certificates in 1991.
 Since then, a total of 37 students have completed the certificate program, In 1993, 10 students completed the program, 31 new students were enrolled, and the program was expanded to offer students the option to earn a Master of Professional Studies degree with a concentration in Waste Management.

 Public outreach has been an integral component of WMl's mission throughout its history.
 In cooperation with the State University of New York College of Environmental Science and Forestry and the New York Center for Hazardous Waste Management at the University at Buffalo, WRMI has recently celebrated the fifth year of publication of the Waste Management Research Report, an informative journal published three times yearly which focuses on a specific environmental or waste management problem with each new issue.
 Waste Management Institute faculty and staff-are continually called upon to make presentations to various community groups, classrooms, and clubs on myriad environmental issues.
 WMl's special public outreach endeavors have been a feature of community Earth Day activities throughout the years.